-The Group has adopted all of the new and revised effective/ applicable standards, amendments and interpretations issued by the Australian Accounting Standards Board that are relevant to the Group's operations and mandatory for annual periods beginning on or after 1 January 2020.
-In addition, the Group has early adopted Amendment to AASB 16: COVID-19-Related Rent Concessions ahead of its effective date.
-Adoption of these have not had a material impact in the current year.
+The Group has adopted all of the new and revised effective/applicable standards, amendments and interpretations issued by the Australian Accounting Standards Board that are relevant to the Group's operations and mandatory for annual periods beginning on or after 1 January 2021.
+In addition, the Group has early adopted Amendment to AASB 16: COVID-19-Related Rent Concessions beyond 30 June 2021 ahead of its effective date.
+Adoption of this amendment has not had a material impact in the current year.

-AASB 16: COVID-19-Related Rent Concessions
+AASB 16: COVID-19-Related Rent Concessions beyond 30 June 2021

-The amendment permits lessees, as a practical expedient, not to assess whether particular rent concessions occurring as a direct consequence of the COVID-19 pandemic are lease modifications and instead to account for those rent concessions as if they are not lease modifications.
+The Group has early adopted AASB 16: COVID-19-Related Rent Concessions beyond 30 June 2021 ahead of its effective date of 1 April 2021.
+The amendment extends, by one year, the original amendment issued by Australian Accounting Standards Board in June 2020.
+It permits lessees, as a practical expedient, not to assess whether particular rent concessions occurring as a direct consequence of the COVID-19 pandemic are lease modifications and instead to account for those rent concessions as if they are not lease modifications.
 The amendment does not affect lessors.
-The Group has applied the practical expedient to all its COVID-19-related rent concessions from 1 January 2020.
-The amount recognised in profit or loss for the reporting period arising from application of the practical expedient is insignificant to the results for the year.
+The amount recognised in profit or loss for the reporting period arising from application of the practical expedient is insignificant to the results for the period.